Crystal Bay Nusa Penida Bali Dive Site

 Diving in Bali with Mola Mola

 Crystal Bay is recommended dive site for advanced divers as the strength of the currents can be sometimes really powerful.
 Water around here is usually crystal clear and in the dry season extremely cold.
 The temperature can many times drop all the way down to fifteen degrees celsius.
 But mola mola likes exactly those condition and the chance to see it grows higher further the temperature drops down.

-The site also reserves another cool surprise: a nice cave with underwater entrance with lots of bats sleeping hanging at the ceiling.
+The dive site also reserves another cool surprise: a nice cave with underwater entrance with lots of bats sleeping hanging at the ceiling.
 However the access is rather difficult especially in a bad wavy condition.
 The hard coral reef along all Crystal bay starts at five meters and has outstanding beauty all the way to very deep parts of the dive spot.
-While diving in Bali Crystal Bay you can also expect to see occasional woebegone sharks, reef sharks, eagle rays, dolphins and manta rays.
+While diving in Bali and specialy Crystal Bay you can also expect to see occasional woebegone sharks, reef sharks, eagle rays, dolphins and manta rays.

 - There is usually exceptional visibility reaching even more than 30m.